 The husband-wife relationship and the parentchild relationship are addressed in addition to being a consistent, Christlike person in the pressures of life.
+One semester, two hours

 HO 210 Woman the Completer

 The course studies the role of the wife in making her husband and home complete.